nepenth/knowledge-base/README.md

 ### Communication Skills <a name="communication-skills"></a>
-The Communication Skills category provides resources to help you effectively convey technical information, including strategies for clear and concise communication.
-This category includes topics such as presentation techniques to improve your ability to share complex ideas with various audiences.
+The Communication Skills category provides resources on effective communication methods, including verbal and non-verbal techniques, to help individuals convey technical information clearly and concisely.
+This category currently includes guidance on Presentation Techniques, offering tips and best practices for delivering engaging and informative presentations.
 *Subcategories: Presentation Techniques*
 *Items: 1*